MouseBiteLabs/Pocket-Protector-Power-Board/README.md

 6) Have modded a Game Boy console before
 7) Have a lot of patience (do not rush!)
 8) Double check the assembled board before final installment using the testing procedure below
-9) Have homeownder's/renter's insurance
+9) Have homeowner's/renter's insurance

 ## Board Characteristics and Order Information

 The zipped folder contains all the gerber files for this board.
 -	Layers: 4
 -	Thickness: 1.6mm or thinner
--	Surface Finish: ENIG is highly recommended
+-	Surface Finish: ENIG is recommended, HASL will work too

 You can use the zipped folder with the gerber files at any board fabricator you like. **I am not selling this board.**